afshawnl99/afshawn_watch/README.md

 # termwatch
-This is a clock that hacked a PiTft to be compatible with Arduino.
+This is a watch was made from an Arduino and PiTFT display to have SSH access, control your computer, and give you the time!

 ![](https://i.imgur.com/HrY3i7Y.png)